javaf/extra-event/README.md

 > Ah!
 Your crackers are cracked to dryness, ready for their annhilation.
 But, you are a new
 > kid to this business, and this is the first time you are taking charge.
 Your mother just
 > laid down the last of deeps' (tear-drop shaped clay candles).
 Next minute, a sparkler is
 > in your hand.
-You make sure no one is watchine, because you want to do it on your own.
+You make sure no one is watching, because you want to do it on your own.
 > After all, you want to treated like a big boy in your house.

 > Flame of a deep heats the sparkler.
 Nothing.
 You wait.
 The wait seems for ever, but it never